slatedocs/slate/source/includes/_feature-analyzing.md

 A multitable is a set of queries that form groups of ‘columns’ for different later chosen ‘row’ variables.
 It is defined by a **name** and a **template**.
 At minimum the template must contain a `query` fragment: this will be later inserted after some function of a row variable to form the [dimension](#dimensions) of a result.
-It is also required to indicate the variable involved in the query; each element of the template can currently only be a function of one variable.
+Each template dimension can currently only be a function of one variable.

 ```http